Rotary Cellphone Kit

 Open Source Portable Wireless Electronic Digital Rotary Telephone

 I've been getting so many requests from people wanting to buy the rotary cellphone described here that I've decided to make it available in a minimal kit form.
 Builders will still need to find the right rotary dial and order a handful of other bits, shown below, but the "hard part" (the mainboard and the 3D printed casing with threaded inserts and buttons shown above) is available for sale here.
-I'm also working on offering of a complete kit that doesn't require any soldering.
+A "mark 2" version of this phone is in the works.
+This will run on the 4G cell network and be available as a complete kit.
+Expected release: September 2020.

 Includes only what's shown above: